binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 ```

 The response is a 200 with the expected payload size, and the
 certificate dump clearly reports the data for our certificate.
-Notice
+Note
-that the `-k` options was used to tell `curl` to accept insecure
+that the `-k` option was used to tell `curl` to accept insecure
 certificates due to self-signing.

 ## TCP passthrough